Making sense of Big Data and the GDPR

 Earlier this year, following four years of negotiation the EU adopted a new set of Data Protection Regulations.
 The GDPR introduces substantial changes to European data protection law, along with severe financial penalties for non-compliance.
 The new regulations set the age of consent to sixteen by default.
 Member states are given the option of adopting a lower age, but it may be no lower than thirteen years.
 The UK has opted to keep things at thirteen.

 The Department of Justice has opened a consultation on the ‘digital age of consent’ for services offered to children online, including social media.
 Tánaiste and Minister for Justice Frances Fitzgerald intends to bring a proposal to determine the ‘digital consent’ age threshold to Cabinet later this year, ahead of a new EU regulation due to come into force in 2018.
+Following the consultation, the cabinet decided the “digital age of consent” should be set at 13.

 What is Big Data?